SB-27182/Vae_Set/README.md

 </p>
 <br>

 However, we see here what the issue with the anomalous-5 actually is.
 Vae4 is saying that the top horizontal line of the 5, is abnormally long (dimension 34).
-Vae4 is also saying that the lower tail of the anomalous-5 has an abnormally small tail (dimension 44).
+Vae4 is also saying that the lower tail of the anomalous-5 is abnormally small (dimension 44).